RoelofSetsFire/data-processing-1/30 Homework/10 Preparations/10 Preparation.md

 complete it timely since it will enable us to set up your accounts.
 You do not have to hand anything in.

-## Problem 1: Piazza

-Go to [Piazza](http://piazza.com/uva.nl/fall2013/data) and sign up.

-You will use Piazza as a forum for discussion, to find team members, to arrange appointments, and to ask questions.
-Piazza should be your primary form of communication with the staff.
-Use the staff e­mail only for individual requests, e.g., to excuse yourself from a mandatory guest lecture.
-All readings, homeworks, and project descriptions will be posted on Piazza first.

-Once you are signed up to the Piazza course forum, introduce yourself to your classmates and course staff, as a follow­up to the introduction thread.
-Include your name/nickname, your affiliation, why you are taking this course, and tell us something interesting about yourself (e.g., an unusual hobby, past travels, or a cool project you did, etc.).
-Also tell us whether you have experience with visualization.

-## Problem 2: Installing Python and the Pattern Library

 We will be using Python as our language of choice in this class.
 For those of you unfamiliar with it, we will be introducing python and the pattern library in the first two labs.